 In anime, a character's tolerance of seiza immediately separates those who possess charm and grace from those who merely want to show that they do.
-Any character who lacks sufficient natural dignity must then undergo a heroic battle not to squirm, fidget, or otherwise show any sign of the agony that she is in.
+Any character who lacks sufficient natural dignity must then undergo a heroic battle not to squirm, fidget, or otherwise show any sign of the agony that he or she is in.
+Alternatively, the discomfort could be for… other reasons…

 Note that in some martial arts such as iaijutsu, practitioners use a sort of half-seiza called tatehiza.
 While the left leg is in the full seiza position, the right leg is planted on the ground so the practitioner is on one knee.
 It allows for a quicker transition to standing.